exconvinced/revanced-web-app/README.md

 # revanced-web-app

-An implementation of ReVanced on the web!
+An implementation of [ReVanced](https://github.com/revanced/revanced-cli) on the web!
 Built with Flask and spaghetti code.
+Never gonna untangle them again!
-Runs `revanced=cli` via Java.
+Runs `revanced-cli` with Java SDK 11.
+Just upload your unpatched apk.
-Gets latest patches from official repo.
+Latest patches are fetched from the [official repo](https://raw.githubusercontent.com/ReVanced/revanced-patches/main/patches.json).

 Full layout             |  Mobile layout :-------------------------:|:-------------------------: